| February

 standard gray broadcloth in my Century.

-If you think the '41 Roadmaster convertible sedan is rare, check
+If you think the '41 Roadmaster convertible sedan is

-Limited convertible sedan (model 81C), one of
+this one out: a 1940 Limited convertible sedan (model 81C), one of

 230 built and maybe thirteen left in the world.
-This car is next in line for a
+This car is next in

 concours-quality restoration.
 Doug found it in Arizona, and it's